boosterKRD/boosterKRD.github.io/_posts/2025-12-20-golang-postgresql-binary-protocol.md

 > 🧠 As a DBA, you can control this behavior using the `plan_cache_mode` setting, which [allows you to force](https://postgresqlco.nf/doc/en/param/plan_cache_mode/) generic or custom plan usage.
 >
 > There is a known issue with generic/custom plan selection when working with partitioned tables.
-The authors of [pg_mentor](https://github.com/danolivo/pg_mentor) extension are trying to solve this problem — I recommend checking it out to understand the issue in depth.
+In addition, query planning can be negatively affected by data skew and uneven data distribution.
+The authors of [pg_mentor](https://github.com/danolivo/pg_mentor) extension are trying to address these problems — I recommend checking it out for a deeper understanding.

 ---